 These office spaces also emphasize that there is more of a flat hierarchy, with senior management sitting in the same space as junior employees.

 But all this does not mean the space is wasted.
-In contrary, creative office spaces tend to have long desks where more employees can sit together, instead of dedicated cubicles for each person.
+On the contrary, creative office spaces tend to have long desks where more employees can sit together, instead of dedicated cubicles for each person.

-Companies that prefer this type of layout are startups, tech companies, and creative agencies, where collaboration and communication is highly important.
+Companies that prefer this type of layout are startups, tech companies, and creative agencies, where collaboration and communication are highly important.

 Contiguous Office Space

-This is another type of office space, where multiple floors of the same building are leased out to a single company so that each storey is easily accessible.
+This is another type of office space, where multiple floors of the same building are leased out to a single company so that each story is easily accessible.

 This allows for more room for a single office, while still allowing the same aesthetics and decor choices for a company.

 Another advantage that contiguous office spaces have is that they allow proper separation, enabling different departments to have their own floor so that the departments that don’t need to be in touch with each other are not on the same floor.

 Usually, companies that have grown too large for a single floor will opt for a contiguous office space.
 The lease will be higher since there is significant modification done, but the benefits are mostly worth the added cost.

 Executive suites are office spaces where a single company rents out an entire floor of a building.
 This provides them with every facility that a company needs and attracts clients with their luxurious spaces.